mrcsmcl/Team4GDD/story-and-narrative.md

 A turning point came when the global megacorporation NeoTech caused widespread financial turmoil, plunging many, including their families and friends, into poverty.
 Witnessing their loved ones struggle and suffer reignited their sense of purpose.
 They decided to channel their skills toward a more significant goal: targeting NeoTech.

-Unknown to Leo, Vinny secretly allied with a shadowy organization called ShadeNet, which saw potential in the duo’s talents.
-ShadeNet subtly aided their operations, ensuring their success and nudging them toward NeoTech as a target.
+Unknown to Leo, Vinny secretly allied with a shadowy organization called Nonexist, which saw potential in the duo’s talents.
+Nonexist subtly aided their operations, ensuring their success and nudging them toward NeoTech as a target.

 Now, Leo and Vinny are no longer just petty thieves; they’ve become driven individuals aiming to dismantle NeoTech’s power and wealth.
 Their ultimate plan is to infiltrate NeoTech’s most secure systems, steal the CEO's vast cryptocurrency fortune, and destabilize the corporation.
-While Leo believes they’re acting alone, he remains unaware of ShadeNet’s hidden involvement in their actions.
+While Leo believes they’re acting alone, he remains unaware of Nonexist’s hidden involvement in their actions.

 The story has shifted from youthful ambition to a battle against a corporate giant, fueled by personal stakes and a newfound moral drive.
 As their heists grow bolder and the risks intensify, the question looms: how far are they willing to go, and what price will they pay for their mission?